rogerllorens/home/docs/implementation_status.md

 ## 1. Payments & Token Ledger

-**Status:** Client flows call the wallet checkout endpoint, but no PSP is wired.
+**Status:** The local Fastify API now exposes `/wallet`, `/wallet/history`, `/wallet/purchase`, and the `/wallet/webhook` idempotent handler.
+Checkout sessions issue sandbox URLs and ledger entries are recorded in-memory for the MVP.

 **Outstanding work:**

-- Integrate an adult-compliant PSP (e.g. CCBill, Segpay, Epoch) using the `/wallet/purchase` and `/wallet/webhook` contracts, including signature verification and the `provider_ref` idempotency guard.
+- Integrate an adult-compliant PSP (e.g. CCBill, Segpay, Epoch) with the new endpoints, including real signature verification and persistence.
 - Enforce per-user hourly/daily purchase limits and the "suspend purchases" toggle surfaced in the admin tools.
-- Provide administrative tooling to freeze/unfreeze purchases and review anomalous activity (high spend, chargebacks).
+- Provide administrative tooling to freeze/unfreeze purchases and review anomalous activity (high spend, chargebacks) backed by a database rather than the current in-memory store.

 **Considerations:** Coordinate secret management (`PAYMENT_PUBLIC_KEY`, `PAYMENT_SECRET`, `PAYMENT_WEBHOOK_SECRET`), 3DS/SCA coverage in supported